Zhang Jiayi

 From 1990 to 2019, Zhang Jiayi has participated in around 90 television series, 35 films and 1 animation producing, Zhang has had over 20 awards and nominations so far.
 In the television series Dwelling Narrowness, Zhang played the leading role Song Siming.
 This TV series gained extensive social attention and discussion after its broadcast in 2009, then Zhang Jiayi rose to fame.
+In 2014, he became the fourth Chinese actor to win the "Grand Slam", after winning "Best Actor" at the three biggest Chinese-language television awards including the Feitian Award, the Golden Eagle Award and the Magnolia Award.

 Early life and education

 Zhang Jiayi was born and raised in Xi'an, Shaanxi, China.
 Zhang was a student with merit on wrestle when he was in high school.
 After graduated from high school, he planned to be a professional wrestler.
 However, with the advice of his uncle who worked in Xi'an Film Studio, he decided to take the admission test of Beijing Film Academy.
 As a student who never had professional performance class before, Zhang did not hold any hope on being admitted, but he was admitted to Beijing Film Academy with his talent.
 After graduating from Beijing Film Academy, he was assigned to Xi'an Film Studio.